 Engineering Biology by Design

-I work on intelligent biodesign automation through reverse engineering biology.
-We automate flows for synbio planner agile designs.
-Our mission is to foster sustainable industrial biotechnology of bio-based compounds (biomaterials, pharmaceuticals, next-generation chemicals) through the principles of control engineering and machine learning.
-I envision building artificial intelligence assistants for bionics systems; from biosensors to bio-inspired robotics.
+Welcome to my biodesign engineering site on intelligent biodesign automation.
+Our BioDesign Studio provides solutions for automating workflows for synthetic biology planner agile designs.
+Our mission is to foster sustainable industrial biotechnology (biomaterials, food, cosmetics, pharmaceuticals) through the principles of control engineering and machine learning.
+We envision building AI-based next-generation bio-based chemicals.